MNIAJ/DSA_AJ/README.md

 - **LinkedListOperations**: Linked List creation, traversal, insertion and deletion
 - **Stack**: Push, Pop and Print operations in Array and Linked List, Infix-Prefix-Postfix operations
 - **CircularLinkedList**: Operations like creation, traversal, Insertion, Deletion
+- **QueueImplementation**: Operations like Enqueue, Dequeue Using Array, Linked List and Circular Queue
+- **HashTableImplementation**: Implemented Hash Table using collision resolution techniques like Chaining and Open addressing
+- **GraphRepresentation**: Implemented Graph using Adjacency Matrix & Adjacency list

 ## Languages Used